The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 1. Targeting

-Identify local businesses with significant office staff.
-Look for banks and credit unions, medical offices and dental practices, car dealerships, energy companies, insurance agencies, distribution centers (FedEx, UPS, etc.), and so on.
+Identify local businesses with significant office staff: banks and credit unions, medical and dental practices, car dealerships, energy companies, insurance agencies, distribution centers (FedEx, UPS), and so on.

 Drive around your delivery area and make a list.
-Use Google Maps to find businesses within 3-5 miles.
-You want companies with at least 25+ employees where people gather for lunch.
+Use Google Maps to find businesses within 3 to 5 miles.
+You want companies with at least 25 employees where people gather for lunch.

 2. The pitch (via cold email)

 I have a team member in charge of cold calling and cold emailing.
-The way we get our foot in the door is we say:
+Here's what we say:

-"We randomly select a few businesses every single week to sponsor their lunch.
-We usually give out three pizzas for free that serve about 12 people.
+"We randomly select a few businesses every week to sponsor their lunch.
+We give out three pizzas for free that serve about 12 people.
 We would love an opportunity to serve you.
-Our only ask is if you please come pick it up and share a picture of the team enjoying the food."
+Our only ask is that you come pick it up and share a picture of the team enjoying the food."

 Keep it simple.
 Don't oversell.
 You're a local restaurant down the road that wants an opportunity to serve them.
-The key is making it feel like they're being selected, not sold to.
+Make it feel like they're being selected, not sold to.

 3. The economics of the offer

-The offer is generous (three pizzas, ~$40-60 food cost), but I'm saving delivery labor by requiring pickup.
-This keeps the cost manageable while still giving them real value.
+The offer is generous (three pizzas, about $40 to $60 food cost), but requiring pickup saves delivery labor.
+This keeps the cost manageable while giving them real value.

-More importantly, this isn't a cost—it's an investment in customer acquisition.
+This isn't a cost; it's an investment in customer acquisition.
 You wouldn't think twice about spending $50 on Facebook ads that might not work.
 This gets your food directly in front of multiple decision-makers and employees.

 4. The immediate upsell

-Usually, people say, "Okay, well we actually have 25 people in the office.
-How many more pizzas is that?"
-They say, "Okay, we'll pay for those and come pick it up."
+Usually, people say, "We actually have 25 people in the office.
+How many more pizzas is that?
+We'll pay for those and come pick it up."

-That happens more often than you might think.
-The free sampler frequently converts into an immediate paid upsell that covers or exceeds my initial investment.
-Even when it doesn't, I've accomplished the critical goal: exposure to the entire office.
+The free sampler frequently converts into an immediate paid upsell that covers or exceeds the initial investment.
+Even when it doesn't, you've accomplished the critical goal: exposure to the entire office.

 5. The result

-• Authentic content to post across social media
+• Authentic content to post on social media

 • A relationship with the decision-maker

-Even if they don’t place a follow-up order, this initial investment usually pays off.
-That’s how you have to think with catering: make small investments today for a much larger, long-term payoff.
+That's how you have to think with catering: make small investments today for much larger, long-term payoff.

 💡 Enga’s tip: Free samples work wonders